 What Millennials Want 02 Dec 2016

-Australian Financial Review’s Boss magazine reported on a survey conducted by BOSS and the University of Sydney Business School which found millennials are surprisingly optimistic about their future.
-Professor John Shields from the Business School is quoted.
+Professor John Shields was quoted in a report in the Australian Financial Review’s Boss Magazine on a survey conducted by BOSS Magazine and the University of Sydney Business School which found millennials are surprisingly optimistic about their future.

 ABC (News 24, 666 Canberra, online)

 Professor John Shields was interviewed on ABC (News 24, 666 Canberra, Online) about the lack of evidence supporting the theory that executive bonuses contribute to performance at work.

 The Sydney Morning Herald, The Saturday Age and Sun Herald

 The Sydney Morning Herald, The Saturday Age and Sun Herald quoted Professor John Shields about the need to improve performance reviews rather than abandon the practice.

 ‘Hated’ performance reviews fall out of favour 03 Nov 2015

 The Canberra Times

 Professor John Shields was interviewed by the Canberra Times about the importance of effective dialogue between the supervisor and supervised in performance reviews.